Flint River: Natural history

 In May 2009, the National Fish Habitat Action Plan named the Lower Flint River one of its "10 Waters to Watch" for 2009 for its habitat restoration work.
-In October 2009, AmericanRivers.org declared the Flint to be one of the most endangered rivers in the country, mainly due to new plans to put a dam on it.
+In October 2009, American Rivers placed the Flint on its list of America's Most Endangered Rivers, mainly due to new plans to put a dam on it.

 The Flint is one of four rivers in the southeast with significant remaining populations of Hymenocallis coronaria, the Shoals spider-lily.
 Four separate stands of the plant have been studied and documented in the river, ranging from Yellow Jacket Shoals to Hightower Shoals.

 In popular culture

 In Gone With the Wind, author Margaret Mitchell describes the Flint River as bordering the fictional plantation Tara.

 American country music singer Luke Bryan, a native of Georgia, references the river in his songs "That's My Kind of Night"; "Huntin', Fishin' & Lovin' Every Day"; and "We Rode in Trucks".